Did you know there are places in the Maldives where the ocean glows?

 Check out these short clips of the Maldives glowing beach.

 Dolphin swimming around in the bioluminescent plankton.

-Here’s everything you need to know about the Maldives glowing beach.
+Here’s everything else you need to know about the Maldives glowing beach.

 Where is the Maldives glowing beach?